hyperledger-labs/fabric-token-sdk/docs/core-token.md

       channel: testchannel # the name of the network's channel this TMS refers to, if applicable
       namespace: tns # the name of the channel's namespace this TMS refers to, if applicable

-      # sections dedicated to the database configuration.
+      # sections dedicated to the definition of the storage.
-      # This database is used to keep track of transactions, tokens, and audit records where it applies.
+      # The Token-SDK uses multiple databases to keep track of transactions, tokens, identities, and audit records where it applies.
+      # These are the available databases:
+      # ttxdb: store records of transactions
+      # tokendb: store information about the available tokens
+      # auditdb: store audit records about the audited transactions
+      # identitydb: store information about wallets and identities
+      # The databases can be instantiated in isolation, a different backend for each db, or with a shared backend, depending on the driver used.
+      # In the following example, we have all databases using the same backed but tokendb.

+      # shared db configuration.
+The `unity` driver is used as provider.
       db:
         persistence:
           # configuration for the unity db driver.
 It uses sql as backend